ThexXTURBOXx/Raspberry-Pi-DRAM-PUF/README.md

     }
     std::cout << std::endl;
  ```
+## Use of the program

+ - To use the program just run SerialReader with desired options

  - You can use the programs in the ``JavaPrograms`` folder to examine existing DRAM dumps.
 Usages:
    - ``java RaspPi [DRAM Dump-Files...]``: Shows general information about the given files, like Jaccard Index, Hamming Distance etc. If no file is given, it takes every file in the current folder with the extension ``.bin`` as dump files.
    - ``java GenerateStable [Key Size] [DRAM Dump-Files...]``: This generates a file ``stable.pos``, which is needed to extract a key out of a dump.
    - ``java Extract [DRAM Dump-File] [stable.pos-File]``: This extracts a key out of the given dump using the given ``stable.pos`` file
+ - If there is a OutOfMemoryError, you can assign more Memory for the Java virtual machine.  it is caused by the inefficient caching of the JVM.
+To avoid this, I gave java more memory to extract the stable bits by executing it e.g. via
+    -``java -Xmx1G GenerateStable 128 out0.bin``:to give it 1GB of memory.
+You can change the 1G to 512M for example to give the JVM only 512MB.
+If even 1GB is not enough, you might need to copy all the binary files to another computer with a little bit more RAM to extract the stable bits.